 Vestibular Rehabilitation (VR) or Vestibular Rehabilitation Therapy (VRT) is an exercise-based program designed to help reduce the symptoms caused by vestibular disorders such as dizziness, vertigo, falls, imbalance, and visual problems.
-These symptoms can also present with associated issues such as headaches, nausea, vomiting, and fatigue.
+These symptoms can also present with issues such as headaches, nausea, vomiting, and fatigue.
 Benign Paroxysmal Positional Vertigo (BPPV) is the most common form of vertigo.
-Vertigo, dizziness and trouble with your balance are the most common symptoms of vestibular dysfunction which can be helped with vestibular rehabilitation.
-Some of the most common causes of vestibular dysfunction include: head injury, aging, medications, viral infection, displacement of “crystals” within the inner ear, and genetic or environmental factors (exposure to certain drugs or chemicals).
+Vertigo, dizziness, and trouble with balance are the most common symptoms of vestibular dysfunction, which can be helped with vestibular rehabilitation.
+Some of the most common causes of vestibular dysfunction include head injury, aging, medications, viral infection, displacement of “crystals” within the inner ear, and genetic or environmental factors (exposure to certain drugs or chemicals).

 VESTIBULAR REHABILITATION THERAPY

 The therapist will develop a customized program based on the findings from the assessment and laboratory tests and imaging results and create a treatment plan and course of treatment that suit the client’s unique goals.
 Combining in-clinic therapy and a home exercise program will help achieve rehabilitation and patient goals.
 Each individualized program is unique and based on individuals’ needs which can consist of a combination of manual therapy and self-treatment exercises to help prevent or treat new dizziness and balance issues.
 Examples of exercises you might learn to include specific positional exercises, vision stability training, postural training, balance retraining, walking exercises, habituation and orientation exercises, neck mobility/stretching exercises, and general strengthening and fitness exercises.